davdma/knowledgewiki/docs/01-Intro/01-intro.md

 A suggested learning workflow that takes advantage of AI agents:
 * Every time I learn something useful, I jot it down.
 Then I have Claude clarify, generate examples, and add summary to markdown.
 Keep concise overview of contents at the top of the file (let AI generate it) with raw notes below.
 * For retention use LLMs to generate Q&A from markdown notes - active recall through quizzing is important.
 Can ask LLM to vary formats from multiple choice, open-ended, true/false to "explain like I'm 5".
 After a quiz it's also useful to prompt the LLM on the topics I seem most shaky on and to suggest next learning steps.

+Besides allowing AI tools to crawl through my directory and notes to generate summaries or answer queries, the repo can also be exported through tools like [gitingest](https://gitingest.com/) for external LLMs input.

 # Docusaurus